pacien/upem-java-wallj/src/docs/user.md

 Garbage bounce when colliding other elements such as walls, unexploded bombs or other garbage blocks, and disappear of the screen when reaching a garbage can.

 The explosion of each of the dropped bombs can be delayed using independent timers.
+The robot must drop exactly 3 bombs on each level.

 A stage is considered done once the world has been cleared of all its garbage.
 The player is then allowed to move on to the next stage.